What Do Agricultural Sciences Professor Do?

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 In 2016, there was an estimated number of 12,600 jobs in the United States for Agricultural Sciences Professor.
 New jobs are being produced at a rate of 7.9% which is above the national average.
 The Bureau of Labor Statistics predicts 1,000 new jobs for Agricultural Sciences Professor by 2026.
-Due to new job openings and attrition, there will be an average of 1,100 job openings in this field each year.
+There will be an estimated 1,100 positions for Agricultural Sciences Professor per year.

 The states with the most job growth for Agricultural Sciences Professor are Louisiana, Utah, and Colorado.
 Watch out if you plan on working in Wyoming, Washington, or North Dakota.
 These states have the worst job growth for this type of profession.